tmege/minishell/README.md

   incorrect file-descriptor propagation across forked processes.
 - **Code review**: Verifying that quoting and expansion logic matched Bash behaviour for edge cases (empty variables, nested quotes, `$?` inside heredocs).
-- **README generation**: Poner el README.md final de buena forma y mas legible.
+- **README generation**: Formatting and improving the readability of the final README.md.

 All logic, design decisions, and final code were written and reviewed by the project authors.
 AI was used strictly as a reference, teacher and review tool, not as a